A wonderful Castle Rock Novella from Stephen King and Richard Chizmar.

 'A resonant novella set in one of King's signature locales: the small town of Castle Rock, Maine' Washington Post

 There are three ways up to Castle View from the town of Castle Rock: Route 117, Pleasant Road, and the Suicide Stairs.
-Every day in the summer of 1974 twelve-year-old Gwendy Peterson has taken the stairs, which are held by strong (if time-rusted) iron bolts and zig-zag up the cliffside.
+Every day in the summer of 1974 twelve-year-old Gwendy Peterson takes the stairs, which are held by strong (if time-rusted) iron bolts and zig-zag up the cliffside.

-At the top of the stairs, Gwendy catches her breath and listens to the shouts of the kids on the playground.
-From a bit farther away comes the chink of an aluminum bat hitting a baseball as the Senior League kids practice for the Labor Day charity game.
+One day, while Gwendy catches her breath and listens to the shouts of the kids on the playground and the chink of an aluminium bat hitting a baseball, a stranger calls out to her.

-Journey back to Castle Rock in this chilling new novella by Stephen King, bestselling author of THE BAZAAR OF BAD DREAMS, and Richard Chizmar, award-winning author of A LONG DECEMBER.
+Journey back to Castle Rock in this chilling new novella by Stephen King, bestselling author of THE BAZAAR OF BAD DREAMS, and Richard Chizmar, award-winning author of A LONG DECEMBER

 Given the locale and overall tone of the book, it would be tempting to regard this as just another Stephen King story, but it isn't.
 It is a collaboration, and a seamless one at that.
 Chizmar, whose best short fiction was recently collected in "A Long December," is an excellent writer with a clear affinity for King's brand of storytelling, which includes a clear, idiomatic prose style and a flair for creating instantly recognizable characters.
 Together, he and King have created what is both a superior addition to the never-quite-finished saga of Castle Rock and a cautionary tale directed toward a world that grows crazier - and more incomprehensible - with every passing day. - Washington Post

-He was the recipient of the 2003 National Book Foundation Medal for Distinguished Contribution to American Letters.
-He lives with his wife, novelist Tabitha King, in Maine, USA.
+King is the recipient of the 2014 National Medal of Arts and the 2003 National Book Foundation Medal for Distinguished Contribution to American Letters.
+He lives in Bangor, Maine, with his wife, novelist Tabitha King.